'Painting the Whaling Stations of South Georgia' touring show, exhibition catalogue

 South Georgia is home to the abandoned whaling industries that were active from 1904 to the 1966.
 Now lying in ruin, the disused stations are unique sites of industrial heritage amongst a vast glacial wilderness.
-These ruins are damaging wildlife habitats on the island and alot of work still needs to be done in order to fix the ongoing issues.
+These ruins are damaging wildlife habitats on the island and lots of work still needs to be done in order to fix the ongoing issues.
 A portion of income from every painting sale in this series will be donated to the South Georgia Heritage Trust to help restore damage caused by the whaling industry.

 Theo strives to record the obscure landscape, often abandoned and remote.
 Located over 7500 miles from home, these industrial landscapes were an idyllic source of inspiration to begin his most ambitious series of paintings to date.

 After completing the residency for the South Georgia Heritage Trust an exhibition of paintings and drawings toured around several locations in the UK, Falkland Islands and South Georgia.

 There is also a 68 page hardback book dedicated to the project, with words from Theo about the project and photographs from inside the rarely documented whaling stations.